Public consultation on the draft report for the fresh passionfruit (Passiflora edulis) from Vietnam risk analysis has closed.

 - there are appropriate risk management measures already established for these pests or pest groups.

-We proposed that the importation of commercially produced fresh passionfruit from Vietnam can be permitted provided they meet the biosecurity import conditions.
+We determined that the importation of commercially produced fresh passionfruit from Vietnam can be permitted, subject to certain biosecurity import conditions.

 Pests

-Eleven pests associated with passionfruit from Vietnam require risk management measures to reduce the biosecurity risk to an acceptable level.
+The final report identifies 12 pests associated with passionfruit from Vietnam that require risk management measures to reduce the biosecurity risk to an acceptable level.
 These pests are:

 - fruit flies: Oriental fruit fly (Bactrocera dorsalis), melon fly (Zeugodacus cucurbitae) and pumpkin fruit fly (Zeugodacus tau)